forestgrape/coronavirus/index.md

 Respecting others having a different view of Covid  yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.

-* Precautions/Protection measures in place in public spaces which everybody needs to use.
+* Precautions/Protection measures in place in public spaces which everybody needs to use: e.g. wearing a mask and respecting distance.
 * In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred - a considerate lifestyle of course.
 Protections measures can often be community/local decisions.
 E.g. restaurants could have some freedom to put measures in place.
 Universities provide both on campus and off campus studying.

 > Many tasks and challenges are solved best or can only be solved by groups.
 Even small groups often need some organization, guiding and rules to work.
 For large groups such as societies these points are even more important.
 The better group members understand each other, understand the task and work together, the settings can be more liberal and the rules less and relaxed.